By this everyone will know that you are my disciples: if you have love for one another. John 13:35

 8 David was displeased, because the Lord had broken out against Uzzah. and he called that place Perez Uzzah, to this day.
 9 David was afraid of the Lord that day, and he said, “How could the Ark of the Lord come to me?”
 10 So David would not move the Ark of the Lord to be with him in the city of David, but David carried it aside into Obed-Edom the Gittite’s house.
 11 The Ark of God remained in Obed-Edom the Gittite’s house three months, and the Lord blessed Obed-Edom and all his house.

 12 King David was told, “The Lord has blessed the house of Obed-Edom, and all that belongs to him, because of the Ark of God.”

 So David went and brought up the Ark of God from the house of Obed-Edom into the city of David with joy.
 13 When those who bore the Ark of God had gone six paces, he sacrificed an ox and a fattened calf.
-14 David danced before the Lord with all his might; and David was clothed in a linen ephod.
-15 So David and all the house of Israel brought up the Ark of God with shouting, and with the sound of the trumpet.
+14 David danced before the Lord with all his might, and David was clothed in a linen ephod.
+15 So David and all the house of Israel brought up the Ark of the Lord with shouting, and with the sound of the trumpet.

 Michal’s Contempt for David

 16 As the Ark of the Lord came into the city of David, Michal the daughter of Saul looked out through the window, and saw king David leaping and dancing before the Lord, and she despised him in her heart.